getkin/kin-openapi/README.md

 }
 ```

-## Custom function for check uniqueness of JSON array
+## Custom function to check uniqueness of array items

 By defaut, the library check unique items by below predefined function